Meowyam/spacyconlltree/readme.md

 **Extracting and saving predicates into a separate file**

-3. Now let's save the output into a separate file.
+1. Now let's save the output into a separate file.
 Assuming our output file will be called *preds*, enter this in the terminal:

 `python pdpa_read_predicates.py pdpa_predicates.csv > preds`

 This creates the file preds, and saves the output from the command before *>* into preds.

-4. We can verify this by opening the file *preds*, or by entering in the terminal:
+2. We can verify this by opening the file *preds*, or by entering in the terminal:

 `cat preds`

 ![terminal output of predicates](/readmeimg/csv2.png)

 You will notice that the first four lines contain metadata.
-This will be ignored at the next step, creating the conllu file.
+This will be ignored at the next step, *creating the conllu file*.